-Members of Cleveland Clinic United States (CCUS) workforce have broad access to confidential information regarding CCUS' clinical, business, research, education and other activities, including CCUS's proprietary information, intellectual property, and strategic plans.
-No CCUS Professional Staff member ("Staff"), Resident, Fellow, Employee or Cleveland Clinic - main campus Official shall use a position with CCUS (including its wholly-owned affiliates), or confidential information acquired as a result of his or her position with CCUS, to permit a Conflict of Interest to arise between Cleveland Clinic Enterprise (CCE) interests and his or her personal interests.
+Members of the Target Group workforce have broad access to confidential information regarding our Organization's clinical, business, research, education and other activities, including proprietary information, intellectual property, and strategic plans.
+No Target Group Professional Staff member ("Staff"), Resident, Fellow, Employee or Cleveland Clinic - main campus Official shall use a position with our Organization (including its wholly-owned affiliates), or confidential information acquired as a result of his or her position with our Organization, to permit a Conflict of Interest to arise between the Organization's interests and his or her personal interests.

-A Conflict Of Interest may exist when a CCUS Staff member, Resident, Fellow, Employee or a member of his or her Immediate Family or an entity directed or controlled by any of them, has an interest in (including relationships with) a Non-Cleveland Clinic Entity-whether investment, compensation or otherwise-that could be reasonably perceived as influencing his or her activities in patient care, research, administrative decisions, education or business transactions for Cleveland Clinic Enterprise (CCE).
-To help advance CCE's mission, Staff members must respect the confidentiality of CCE's information, act in the best interests of CCE, and disclose to the IM&COI Program all of their existing and potential personal interests that may result in a Conflict Of Interest.
-In addition, certain Employee groups must also comply with these requirements.
-These Employee groups include managers, residents, fellows, advanced practice providers, pharmacy, law, innovations, ventures, compliance, strategy, supply chain management, construction management, researchers and others as identified from time to time by Human Resources and the Office of Professional Staff Affairs.
+A Conflict Of Interest may exist when a Target Group Staff member, Resident, Fellow, Employee or a member of his or her Immediate Family or an entity directed or controlled by any of them, has an interest in (including relationships with) a Non-Cleveland Clinic (CC) Entity whether investment, compensation, or otherwise-that could be reasonably perceived as influencing his or her activities in patient care, research, administrative decisions, education or business transactions for our Organization.
+To help advance our Organization's mission, Target Group Staff members must respect the confidentiality of our Organization's information, act in the best interests of the Organization, and disclose to the IM&COI Program all of their existing and potential personal interests that may result in a Conflict Of Interest.
+In addition, certain Target Group Employees must also comply with these requirements.
+These Target Group Employees include managers, clinical trainees, advanced practice providers, pharmacy, law, innovations, ventures, compliance, strategy, supply chain management, construction management, researchers and others as identified from time to time by Human Resources and the Innovation Management and Conflict of Interest Program of the Office of Professional Staff Affairs.

-- Members of the CCUS Professional Staff and identified Employee groups must disclose all potential and existing relevant personal interests (including Significant Financial Interests in research) that may result in a Conflict of Interest.
-The disclosure must be made through the online Conflict of Interest Disclosure system at least annually and within 30 days in response to a material change in Financial Interests. - Cleveland Clinic main campus Officials, whether Members of the Professional Staff or not, must disclose Financial Interests to the IM&COI Program as described above and also must disclose any Institutional Financial Interests in research.
-(In addition, under the Cleveland Clinic - main campus Officials who are elected Officers must separately comply with the conflict of interest requirements of the Board of Directors.)
+- Members of the Target Group Professional Staff and identified Employee groups must disclose all potential and existing relevant personal interests (including Significant Financial Interests in research) that may result in a Conflict of Interest.
+The disclosure must be made through the online Conflict of Interest Disclosure system at least annually and within 30 days in response to a material change in Financial Interests. - Cleveland Clinic main campus Officials, whether Members of the Professional Staff or not, must disclose Financial Interests to the IM&COI Program as described above and also must disclose any Significant Financial Interests in research.
+(In addition to these requirements, Cleveland Clinic - main campus Officials who are elected Officers must separately comply with the conflict of interest requirements of the Board of Directors.)